Azure/serilog-sinks-azuredataexplorer/README.md

 Durable mode can be turned on when we specify the bufferFileName in the LoggerConfiguration.
 There are few other options available when the durable mode is enabled.

-* bufferFileName : Enables the durable mode.
+* BufferFileName : Enables the durable mode.
 When specified, the logs are written to the bufferFileName first and then ingested to ADX.

-* bufferFileOutputFormat : specifies the output format for produced logs to be written to buffer file.
+* BufferFileOutputFormat : specifies the output format for produced logs to be written to buffer file.
 Default when not specified - "{Timestamp:yyyy-MM-dd HH:mm:ss.fff zzz} [{Level:u3}] {Message:lj}{NewLine}{Exception}"

-* bufferFileRollingInterval : The interval at which buffer log files will roll over to a new file.
+* BufferFileRollingInterval : The interval at which buffer log files will roll over to a new file.
 The default is RollingInterval.Day

-* bufferFileSizeLimitBytes : The maximum size, in bytes, to which the buffer log file for a specific date will be allowed to grow.
+* BufferFileSizeLimitBytes : The maximum size, in bytes, to which the buffer log file for a specific date will be allowed to grow.
 By default 100L * 1024 * 1024 will be applied.

-* bufferFileLoggingLevelSwitch : A switch allowing the pass-through minimum level to be changed at runtime.
+* BufferFileLoggingLevelSwitch : A switch allowing the pass-through minimum level to be changed at runtime.

-* bufferFileCountLimit : The maximum number of log files that will be retained, including the current log file.
+* BufferFileCountLimit : The maximum number of log files that will be retained, including the current log file.
 For unlimited retention, pass null.
 The default is 31.

 ### Authentication